Prepare for an interesting, behind-the-scenes legal career.

 - Tracking files of all-important case documents and make them available and easily accessible to attorneys.

-In addition they help draft contracts, mortgages and separation agreements as well as assisting in preparing tax returns, establishing trust funds and planning estates.
+In addition they help draft contracts, mortgages, and separation agreements as well as assist in preparation of tax returns, trust fund establishment, and estate planning.
 Some paralegals coordinate the activities of other law office employees and maintain financial office records.

 The right credentials can launch a legal career in many areas.